joshfinnie/joshfinnie.com/src/content/blog/a-command-line-application-in-rust-2.md

 }
 ```

-Furthermore, I refactored all the unwraps to handle errors using the [Anyhow crate](https://crates.io/crates/anyhow), and I added default values to the Config struct.
+Furthermore, I added default values to the Config struct.
 The updated Config struct now appears as follows:

 ```rust